-Despite the complexities, however, we hope that this report will further the cause of intercommunity cooperation throughout the world by enhancing understanding and giving firm support to a number of all-important principles.
-These principles include: citizenship as the key to public participation; electoral laws that promote inclusion in the political process; special legislative procedures for situations where law-making has a major bearing on minority and indigenous communities; the key role of power sharing in post-conflict transition; territorial, group or cultural autonomy where desired and appropriate, with adequate provision for the rights of minorities-withinminorities, and for women; the importance of regional bodies working together to develop regional systems to provide for minority and indigenous participation in response to local realities; and the desirability of state-supported organizations to promote minority and indigenous cultures and languages, to ensure fair treatment, and to promote intercultural understanding and reconciliation.
+Despite the complexities, however, we hope that this new MRG Report will further the cause of intercommunity cooperation throughout the world by enhancing understanding and giving firm support to a number of allimportant principles.
+These principles include: citizenship as the key to political participation and to participation in public life generally, and the need for non-restrictive approaches to the granting of citizenship; the importance of regional bodies working together to develop regional systems to provide for minority and indigenous participation in response to local realities; electoral laws that promote inclusion in the political process; special legislative procedures for situations where law-making has a major bearing on minority and indigenous communities; the key role of power sharing in post-conflict transition; territorial, group or cultural autonomy where desired and appropriate, with adequate provision for the rights of minorities-within-minorities, such as women; and the desirability of state-supported organizations to promote minority and indigenous cultures and languages, to ensure fair treatment, and to promote intercultural understanding and reconciliation.

 Such a range of approaches and devices offers enormous possibilities for enhancing the participation of minorities and indigenous peoples.
-Rather than allowing it to remain just an abstract 'wish list', we invite readers of this report to work with MRG and its partners and allies to make these ideas a reality for an increasing number of the world's marginalized communities.
+Rather than allowing it to remain just an abstract 'wish list', we invite readers of this Report to work with MRG and its partners and allies to make these ideas a reality for an increasing number of the world's marginalized communities.
+Published during preparations for the World Conference Against Racism, the Report has the chance of making a tangible contribution to the fight against discrimination.

-Mark Lattimer
+Mark Lattimer Director April 2001

-Director July 2003